ConnorGray97/the_communal_kitchen/README.md

 - Go to deploy and at the bottom of the page manually deploy your main github branch

 Your app is now deployed and ready to run.
-At the top of th epage click open app to run it.
+At the top of the page click open app to run it.